damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 We'll also ask for quotes from other vendors to see if they have a competitive alternative.
 For example HPE has the [Apollo 2000 series](https://www.hpe.com/h20195/v2/getpdf.aspx/c04542552.pdf?ver=7).

-C1 Should we use another version than HTTR?
+C1 Should we use another version of the chassis than HTTR?

+C2 What is the best Dell equivalent?

 # Node